zzaia/zzaia-trio-coffee-shop/CoffeeShop/docs/order/order-architecture.md

 # CoffeeShop.Order Detailed Architecture

+This is the order domain application responsible to to handle all order related operations.

 ## Trio Coffee Shop Challenge Description

 The Trio Challenge consists of creating a RESTful coffee shop order management application.